RachWalm/dyslexia/README.md

 ### Development bugs

 Initially boxes that contained the text in the main part of the pages index and hints and tips were positioned with relation to each other using the CSS function translate:transform(x,y).
-However, as this was less practical for responsiveness the soultions was to use relative positions instead.
+However, as this was less practical for responsiveness the solution was to use relative positions instead.

-Due to learning flex as I built the site there was a lot of positioning bugs that were fixed as I figured out how all the functions worked (or didn't do as I expected).
-So I won't detail all the learning process here.
+Due to learning flex as I built the site there were many positioning bugs that were fixed as I figured out how functions worked (or didn't do as I expected).
+I therefore feel that it is unecessary to detail all the learning process here.

 Hero image didn't extend across the whole page on certain devices.
-Solution - use object-fit:cover to ensure that
+Solution - use object-fit:cover to remedy this.

 White line appeared under the hero image and before the background of the main text.
-Solution - hero image and area containing hero image were diffent sizes and needed to be synchronised.
+Solution - hero image and area containing hero image were different sizes and needed to be standardised.
 These are now both 200px.

     #hero-outer {
      height:200px;